TL-System/plato/docs/configuration.md

 The repository where the machine learning model should be retrieved from.
 The following options are available:

 - `cnn_encoder` (for generating various encoders by extracting from CNN models such as ResNet models)
-- `general_multilayer` (for generateing a multi-layer perceptron using a provided configuration)
+- `general_multilayer` (for generating a multi-layer perceptron using a provided configuration)
 - `huggingface` (for [HuggingFace](https://huggingface.co/models) causal language models)
 - `torch_hub` (for models from [PyTorch Hub](https://pytorch.org/hub/))
 - `vit` (for Vision Transformer models from [HuggingFace](https://huggingface.co/models), [Tokens-to-Token ViT](https://github.com/yitu-opensource/T2T-ViT), and [Deep Vision Transformer](https://github.com/zhoudaquan/dvit_repo))